logto-io/rfcs/draft/0004-user-sign-in-experience.md

    - **verificationRecords**: OPTIONAL.
 Verification records may be created before the user is identified.
    - **profile**: NULL.
 The user can not provide profile data before they are identified and verified.

-2. ProfileFulfilled: The user has provided all the necessary profile data and MFA settings during the interaction.
+2. Identified: The user has at least one necessary identifier provided that can uniquely identify the user.

    - **accountId**: NULL.
 Not available for the register interaction.
    - **interactionEvent**: REQUIRED.
 Register interaction event has been specified.
+   - **verificationRecords**: OPTIONAL.
+Required if the user has provided a verified identifier.
+NULL if username is used as the identifier.
+   - **profile**: REQUIRED.
+The user have provided the necessary sign-up identifier.

+3. ProfileFulfilled: The user has provided all the necessary profile data and MFA settings during the interaction.

+   - **accountId**: NULL.
+Not available for the register interaction.
+   - **interactionEvent**: REQUIRED.
+Register interaction event has been specified.
-   - **verificationRecords**: REQUIRED.
+   - **verificationRecords**: OPTIONAL.
 All the necessary verification records are created and verified.
 (Including the fulfilled profile and MFA settings verification records.)
    - **profile**: REQUIRED.
 The user has provided all the necessary profile data during the interaction.

-3. Submitted: The user has submitted the interaction to Logto for authentication.
+4. Submitted: The user has submitted the interaction to Logto for authentication.
 New user account will be created in the user database.
 Continue to the consent and authorization process.

 ### 5.4 Forgot password event interaction status